To me, “being human” means “being embodied consciousness”. This implies:

 To live is to create your life

 However, I do feel that I am responsible for how I perceive such experiences, and for my reaction or response to them.
-Please note: responsibility is NOT the same as guilt.
+(Please note: response-ability is NOT the same as guilt.)

-If I am willing to become aware of what a particular situation is about, I can become aware of the unconscious beliefs and conditioning that shape my response; they are part of my Personal Self or ‘ego’.
-I can then change my point of view, so that next time around my response will be different.
-That is what I mean by taking responsibility for your own reactions and learning from them.
+When five people are involved in the same situation, each person has another experience.
+If I am willing to become aware of what a particular situation is about for me, I can become aware of the unconscious beliefs and conditioning that shape my response; they are part of my Personal Self or ‘ego’.
+Then I can change my point of view by doing inner work (like emotional processing), so that next time around my response will be different.
+This is what I mean by taking responsibility for your own reactions and learning from them.

-You can transform your own perception if you are ruthlessly honest with yourself.
-Or you can ask someone to help you gain insight into your blind spots and help you heal.
-I definitely needed some people along the way, to point things out to me and help me remember other ways of living my life.
+You can transform your own perception if you are ruthlessly & gracefully honest with yourself.
+And you can ask someone to help you gain insight into your blind spots and help you heal yourself.
+I definitely needed and still need several people along the way, to point things out to me and help me remember other ways of living my life.

 After more and more healing, emotional processing and/or resolving cultural conditioning, this particular kind of experience will not have to appear into my life anymore (see for instance the ‘processing instructions’ on Lucia René’s website, and the book by Leslie Temple-Thurston mentioned in the post ‘Inspirations‘).

 * – Note

 Especially in the Western world:

 (1) we have been conditioned to believe the ‘scientific’ worldview that we are nothing more than our bodies, separated from everything else, and that our mind/ our ratio is all-important to running our lives.
 (The mind is “just an analytical tool in the attic” in Lucia René‘s words, by which she indicates that our mind is just a tool, rather than the part of us that has to direct all of our lives – which it cannot possibly do, because we are so much more than a body, emotions and a mind).